Subscribe Now

 Sarah Howard

-Sarah Howard (nee Tackett) has dedicated her career to supporting the T1D community ever since she was diagnosed with T1D while in college in May 2013.
+Sarah Howard has dedicated her career to supporting the T1D community ever since she was diagnosed with T1D while in college in May 2013.
 Since then, she has worked for various diabetes organizations, focusing on research, advocacy, and community-building efforts for people with T1D and their loved ones.
-Sarah is currently the Senior Manager of Marketing at T1D Exchange.
-Sarah and her husband live in NYC with their cat Gracie.
-In her spare time, she enjoys doing comedy, taking dance classes, visiting art museums, and exploring different neighborhoods in NYC.
+Sarah is currently the Senior Marketing Manager at T1D Exchange.

 Related Stories